EOFY Offer: 90% off your plan for your first 3 months

 Net revenue shows your actual earnings after accounting for real-world business adjustments like returns and discounts.

-Formula: Net revenue = Gross revenue - Discounts - Returns - Allowances
+Calculate net revenue using this formula: Net revenue = Gross revenue - Discounts - Returns - Allowances

-Why it matters: Net revenue gives you a realistic picture of money you'll actually keep, helping you make better financial decisions and set accurate targets.
+Net revenue gives you a realistic picture of money you'll actually keep, helping you make better financial decisions and set accurate targets.

 4. Track your revenue